nkh/ftl/config/ftl/man/ftl.md

 - user defined ftl command

-if you run the same command often you can create a command that you can call directly from *ftl*.
+If you run the same command often you can create a command that you can call directly from *ftl*.

 Create a shortcut, maybe using a function keys, and put your code